-Just as children with Down syndrome are more prone to certain medical and or health issues, so that are the more susceptible to having certain behaviour characteristics.
+Along with being more prone to certain medical and health issues, children with Down syndrome are also more susceptible to having certain behavioural characteristics.

 Causes of behaviour